-The Adviser serves as the investment adviser of the Fund and the Subsidiary.
-The Adviser has been registered as an investment adviser with the SEC since July 1, 2014, and is a wholly-owned subsidiary of USCF Investments, Inc., formerly Wainwright Holdings, Inc. ("USCF Investments").
-USCF Investments is a wholly-owned subsidiary of The Marygold Companies, Inc. (formerly Concierge Technologies, Inc.), a company publicly traded under the ticker symbol "MGLD" ("Marygold").
+The Adviser has been registered as an investment adviser with the SEC since July 1, 2014, and is a wholly-owned subsidiary of USCF Investments, Inc. (formerly Wainwright Holdings, Inc.) ("USCF Investments").
+USCF Investments is a wholly-owned subsidiary of The Marygold Companies, Inc., (formerly Concierge Technologies, Inc.), a company publicly traded under the ticker symbol "MGLD" ("Marygold").
 Mr. Nicholas Gerber, a former Trustee, along with certain family members and certain other shareholders, own the majority of the shares in Marygold.
 USCF Investments continues to operate its business as a wholly-owned subsidiary of Marygold.